hackclub/.github/profile/README.md

 Check out [`contribute.hackclub.com`](https://contribute.hackclub.com) for more active repositories & a guide to contributing.

-**💖 Thank you for helping make Hack Club a magical place for high school hackers.**
+**💖 Thank you for being a part of making Hack Club a magical place for high school hackers.**

 ---